 #1 Smiling opens people’s hearts

 A genuine, heartwarming smile sends you further than anything else.
 Just by smiling at a stranger, you created a base to work on.
 By smiling right, you show that you have no bad intentions.
 It can be done with talking as well.
 But you had to consider a lot of things.
-For example, the right words and tone, also your facial expression.
+For example, the right words and tone, as well as your facial expression.

 But smiling is the simplest and most powerful weapon in social skills.
 It opens people’s hearts, calms their behavior, and makes you more approachable.

-Of course, you have to find out the right smile.
+Of course, you have to find the right smile.
 Smiling too intense will be seen as fake.
-Smiling too little will be seen as “I-am-paid-to-do-that”.
-My trick is I see my guest as long-lost friends.
+Smiling too little will be seen as “I-am-paid-to-do-that that”.
+My trick is I see my guests as long-lost friends.
 People you had a great time but lost contact with.
 This will bring a much more warmhearted smile.

 #2 Talking loud and clear

 In my youth, I struggled with a stutter.
 Because I talk faster than I think.
 That is why I trip over my words again and again.
 I also had a problem with the volume of my speaking.
-Sometimes, I spoke too soft which makes me seem as shy.
-Sometimes, I spoke too loud which makes me seem as rude.
+Sometimes, I spoke too softly which made me seem as shy.
+Sometimes, I spoke too loud which made me seem rude.

 Adjusting my talking speed and volume helped me a lot with many different kinds of people.
 For people who like to be on their own, I tend to talk quieter.
-Because I didn’t want to be a push-over.
-For people who are more outgoing, I speak louder and faster.
+Because I didn’t want to be a pushover.
+For more outgoing people, I speak louder and faster.
 Because these people tend to get to the point quickly, I adjust that.

 #3 Genuinely developing a warming personality